THEVAPERSGUIDE

 • Choose clear or light-colored e-liquids over dark coffee, cola, or tobacco flavors

-• Reduce nicotine concentration gradually if staining is a concern
+• Lower your nicotine gradually if staining is a concern

-• Consider higher PG ratios since PG is less viscous than VG and less likely to coat teeth
+• Try higher PG ratios since PG is less viscous than VG and less likely to coat teeth

-• Avoid heavily sweetened e-liquids that promote plaque buildup
+• Skip heavily sweetened e-liquids that promote plaque buildup

 Regular Dental Visits

-• Schedule cleanings every 3-6 months rather than the standard annual visit
+• Schedule cleanings every 3-6 months instead of just once a year

-• Request professional polishing to remove surface stains before they become set
+• Request professional polishing to remove surface stains before they set

 • Ask about fluoride treatments to strengthen enamel against erosion